iamsingularity/showllable/README.md

 Now we have to analyze if you are using React or vanilla js.

-If you are using React, in the application didmount you execute a function that is going global (if you are importing the lib file right).
+If you are using React, import the showllable function and invoke the componentDidMount of your application.

 ```js
 componentDidMount(){